resolve109/study-aws-sa/aws-study-guide.md

   - This approach aligns with security best practices by ensuring users have only the permissions necessary for their job functions
   - More effective for departmental permission management than using SCPs or permissions boundaries
   - IAM roles are intended for delegation scenarios, not for direct attachment to IAM groups
-  - For cross-account or service-based permissions, roles are more appropriate than group-based polici- **Identity-Based Policies**:
+  - For cross-account or service-based permissions, roles are more appropriate than group-based policies
+- **Identity-Based Policies**:
   - Can be attached to:
     - IAM roles
     - IAM groups